-Reallocating the upper 700 megahertz portion of the 6 GHz band so soon after the FCC's 2020 decision would be unprecedented and would undermine investments made in reliance on the Commission's existing rules.
+This policy shift so soon after the FCC's 2020 decision, would be unprecedented and would undermine investments made in reliance on the Commission's existing rules.
 While licensing spectrum may generate short-term auction revenues and support exclusive-use applications, removing the upper 700 megahertz from unlicensed use would curtail the full capabilities of Wi-Fi 6E and Wi-Fi 7.
 In turn, this would limit the performance and scalability of Wi-Fi networks and would have broader economic implications, including reduced consumer benefit, producer surplus, stranded economic investment, and reduced GDP contribution.